What is the Full form of BIFR?

 - The BIFR consists of a chairperson, as well as two to fourteen other representatives.

-- The prerequisite for all members to be elected as judges of the High Court because otherwise, they should have essential professional experience of at least 15 years.
+- The prerequisite for all members to be elected as judges of the High Court is that otherwise, they should have essential professional experience of at least 15 years.

 - The Board organises and oversees only large or medium-sized sick industrial enterprises where vast amounts have been destroyed.